Are you ready to kickstart your music career?

-This isn’t an interface you can bring around on the go due to its large size.
+Now, due to its size, this isn’t an interface you can bring around on the go

-But if you are looking to really UPGRADE your home studio or have a big performance, then this audio interface can do that!
+But if you really want to UPGRADE your home studio or you’re gearing up for a big performance, then this audio interface can do that!

 11. Tascam US 2×2

 I’ve gone up in size, but it’s time to scale back down.
 The Tuscan US 2×2 is another good audio interface choice for a small home studio!